DomainTools/DomainCAT/README.md

 # DomainCAT (Domain Connectivity Analysis Tool)

+## "See Connections Between Domains Right Meow"

-**Domain Connectivity Analysis Tool is used to analyze aggregate connectivity patterns across a set of domains during security investigations**
+**The Domain Connectivity Analysis Tool is used to analyze aggregate connectivity patterns across a set of domains during security investigations**

 This project was a collaborative effort between [myself](https://www.linkedin.com/in/jconwell/) and [Matthew Pahl](https://www.linkedin.com/in/security-sme/)